jint-method/jint-methodology/docs/readme.md

 # Just In The Nick Of Time (JINT)

-JINT is not a UI Framework, a Web Framework, and it's not a JavaScript library.
+JINT is not a UI Framework, or a Web Framework, and it's not a JavaScript library.
 JINT, at its core, is a question: **what would the web look like if we used the Just In Time (JIT) strategy for everything?**

 Just in time has been used in [manufacturing since the 1960s](https://en.wikipedia.org/wiki/Just-in-time_manufacturing) and the earliest JIT compiler was created by [John McCarthy](https://en.wikipedia.org/wiki/Just-in-time_compilation) while he worked on the [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)) programming language.
 JIT compiling is currently utilized by Google's [v8 JavaScript Engine](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)) and Google Chrome, Chromium, Brave, and Opera along with Electron  and Nodejs.